davorg/morethancode-book/chapters/know-your-tools.md

 used for running a browser and launching your virtualised development environments.

+* Your operating system is where you live
+* Get to know its features
+* Design your working environment
+* Automate things

+Operating Systems

+* What do you use your operating system for?
+* Web browsing
+* Reading email
+* Social media
+* Development?
+    * Virtual machines
+    * Containers

+Configure Your OS

+* Make it as comfortable as possible
+* Window decoration
+* Window behaviour
+* Virtual desktops

+Automate Common Tasks

+* Automate anything the third time you need to do it
+* Learn your OS's scripting mechanism
+* Linux / Unix shell scripting
+    * Aliases
+    * Functions
+Powershell

+SSH Connections

+* You will need to connect to other systems
+* Secure shell (ssh)
+    * ssh-agent / ssh-add
+    * ~/.ssh/config
+    * Keepalive
+    * Username
+    * Agent forwarding
+* Putty does all of this too

 ## Source code control

 When I first started in the industry, source code control was a relatively